littermap/littermap-aws-backend/README.md

 Make sure you've got Docker installed.

 The build environment can be built for one of two 64-bit CPU architectures: `x86` or `arm`.
-Since all deployed lambda functions are currently set to require the newer ARM CPU (due to their [cost effectiveness](https://aws.amazon.com/blogs/aws/aws-lambda-functions-powered-by-aws-graviton2-processor-run-your-functions-on-arm-and-get-up-to-34-better-price-performance/)), to build a package that will run when deployed, the appropriate environment must be built.
+Since all deployed lambda functions are currently set to require the newer ARM CPU (due to its [cost effectiveness](https://aws.amazon.com/blogs/aws/aws-lambda-functions-powered-by-aws-graviton2-processor-run-your-functions-on-arm-and-get-up-to-34-better-price-performance/)), to build a package that will run when deployed, it must be built and packaged together with its native linked libraries in an appropriate environment.

 Currently, the only available build environment [prototype](https://conetix.com.au/blog/what-is-a-dockerfile/) is for building lambdas from C++ source code using the official [AWS C++ SDK](https://docs.aws.amazon.com/sdk-for-cpp/v1/developer-guide/getting-started.html) and [AWS C++ Runtime API](https://github.com/awslabs/aws-lambda-cpp) libraries.
 It also includes the [vips](https://github.com/libvips/libvips) high performance image processing library.
 Other build environments can be added for lambdas that are based on other technology stacks.